SCCH-KVS/IFTracking/README.md

 Every component has its own configuration file, which is contained in subfolder `config` of the repository root folder.
 The most important configuration file is `config/common.config`.
 It contains the path and the name of image sequence to be processed.
 More information about configuring the software one can find in the respective configuration files.

-**Tips**:
+**Some tips:**:
   1. Before running the software, you should share the drive folder in __Docker__ > __Settings__ (see [here](./docs/docker_1.PNG)).
-  2. Also make sure that Docker has [enough resources](docs/docker_2.PNG) to run this software (minimum 4GB memory available).
+  2. Also make sure that __Docker__ has [enough resources](docs/docker_2.PNG) to run this software (minimum 4GB memory available, however it depends on the size of image sequence).
 The software tracks filaments in parallel, therefore the more CPUs available for docker the better.
 You can also specify number of CPUs in configuration file `config/tracker.config`.

 ### Data formats

+Will be added soon...

 ###